How to Make Dehydrated Cantaloupe

 Preparing cantaloupe for dehydration is a crucial step to ensure that your dried cantaloupe turns out sweet and delicious.
 Here’s a step-by-step guide on how to prepare cantaloupe for dehydration:

-2. Wash and Dry the Cantaloupe: Rinse the cantaloupe under running water to remove any dirt or bacteria.
+- Wash and Dry the Cantaloupe: Before cutting, thoroughly wash the outside of the cantaloupe under running water to remove any dirt or bacteria and help prevent bacteria contamination when slicing.
 Use a vegetable brush to scrub the skin gently, then pat the cantaloupe dry with a clean towel or paper towels to remove excess moisture.

-5. Cut the Cantaloupe into Slices: Cut each cantaloupe half into thin slices, about 1/4 inch thick.
-You can also cut the cantaloupe into wedges or chunks, depending on your desired texture.
+- Cut the Cantaloupe into Slices: After removing the rind, slice the soft, edible flesh of the cantaloupe into thin pieces, about 1/4 inch thick.
+You can also cut the flesh into wedges or chunks, depending on your desired texture.
 Using a mandoline can help achieve uniform slices.

-6. Place Slices on dehydrator trays: Arrange the cantaloupe slices in a single layer on dehydrator trays, ensuring they do not overlap.
+- Place Slices on Dehydrator Trays: Arrange the cantaloupe slices in a single layer on dehydrator trays, ensuring they do not overlap.
 For easy cleanup, you can line the trays with parchment paper.

 By following these steps, you’ll be able to prepare your cantaloupe for dehydration and enjoy delicious dried cantaloupe all year round.